Reedsburg came just one play — one, agonizing play — from potentially winning its first state title in 2008.

 After the fumble, Catholic Memorial faced a fourth and 4 at the Reedsburg 9-yard line.
 Rather than attempt the field goal to put themselves up seven, the Crusaders instead went for the kill shot on fourth down.

-The Reedsburg defense rose to the challenge, snuffing out a run play in the backfield to turn the ball over on downs and give themselves one more chance at a miracle drive.
+The Reedsburg defense rose to the challenge, snuffing out a run play in the backfield to turn the ball over on downs and give themselves one more chance.
 The situation was daunting, as the Beavers trailed 13-9 and needed to drive 90 yards in a little over 90 seconds.

 Eight plays later, they had methodically marched down the field to glory.

-With six seconds left, quarterback Chad Mazur, who had taken over from his brother Tyler at QB following his graduation, found Lennon on a short pass.
-Lennon sprinted toward the end zone and stretched for the goal line, breaking the plane for a go-ahead touchdown with only one second remaining.
+With 6 seconds left, quarterback Chad Mazur, who had taken over from his older brother Tyler at QB following his graduation in 2008, found Lennon on a short pass.
+Lennon sprinted toward the end zone and stretched for the goal line, breaking the plane for a go-ahead touchdown with only 1 second remaining.

 “We did the two-minute drill every day in practice,” Mazur said.
 “Everyone from Reedsburg remembers the last call of that game.
 That was probably one of the best high school memories that I ever had, and it wasn’t even in the state championship game.”